 Goes all the way round so you don't have to change.
 Audio description.

 Day ticket for unlimited travel on Trams 1 and 2 and all other public transport

 You can travel and see buildings at your own pace.
-Whilst the saving is only 40 cents your ticket will be valid for any other transport you want to get in Vienna.
+Your ticket will be valid for any other transport you want to get in Vienna.

 Parks and Gardens